27 members of the

 Metzger’s compositional style is noted for its intense concentration and rarefied quality.
 His chamber works have been performed in the UK by ensembles such as Kokoro, Gemini, the Bozzini Quartet and the Bristol Ensemble.
 His latest commission by New Music in the South-West, Another Season, written in response to an exhibition of Zhang Enli’s paintings at Hauser & Wirth (Somerset), was premiered earlier this year by Roger Huckle and Bernard Kane at the Royal West of England Academy.

 ...sorry, no other online info yet...

 Since 1998 I have been based in Exeter.
 I joined SCA in January 2017.
 My original musical studies were at the University of York in 1967–70.
 Following a career as a music book editor (mostly on educational materials) I started taking composition seriously in the 1990s, and in the following decade had five pieces shortlisted by SPNM.
 I studied with Philip Grange at Exeter and Manchester.
-Currently working on a four-section piece for cello and piano.
 A selection of pieces is listed below.
 For audio go to https://soundcloud.com/pnickol/tracks

 Jonathan Palmer spent the early part of his life in Bath, taking up the cello at the age of fifteen.
 After studying composition with Andrew Byrne at Reading University, he studied conducting with George Hurst and John Carewe, and developed his compositional skills for a while under Sir Peter Maxwell Davies.
 His teaching career began in Southampton, continued in Bruton, Somerset, diversified in Bermuda and he finally settled in Bristol, where he was appointed as Director of Music at Clifton High School in 1994.